Culinary herbs are easy to grow as long as you treat them like the varied plants they are

 Rosemary - evergreen woody perennial, 1-1.5m high and wide

 It is a useful garden plant in its own right, evergreen with attractive flowers that bees love.
 It can be pruned to keep its shape, whether you want it to spread or become upright.
-If you buy one, allow it to put some growth on for a year or two before you start cutting bits off to cook with otherwise it will never develop to much of a size.
 Can be usefully grown in containers if you wish to do that though ultimately gets rather informal - tatty if you're unkind.

 Thyme - evergreen woody perennial, 20cm tall, spread 50cm